Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-The most-considered headline Santorini property of the post-2020 generation — 38 cliff-cut suites in Imerovigli, a 1,000m² wellness centre with seawater pools and a serious treatment menu (the only Santorini hotel with a wellness program that travellers fly in for), the open-air Throubi restaurant.
+The most-considered headline Santorini property of the post-2020 generation — 28 cliff-cut suites in Imerovigli, the Kallos Spa with cave treatment rooms and a serious treatment menu (Santorini's most serious dedicated wellness resort), the open-air Throubi restaurant.
 Andronis Group's wellness flagship — quieter than the Boutique Hotel in Oia and the most polished property in Imerovigli.

 What it's known for